Metamora Music Festival: Sat & Sun of Labor Day Weekend

 Making Music on Lot 10

-As you go down Lover's Lane toward the Back Porch area you'll pass our Making Music area where we feature local instrument builders.
-This is also where the workshops offered during the festival are held.
-You can get introduced to an instrument, or hone your skills with our instructors.
+As you go down Lover's Lane toward the Back Porch area you'll pass our Making Music area where we provide a space for people to gather, jam, and share their knowledge.

 Why Lot 10?
 On the 19th century town plat, this was lot # 10.